-How to Get Certification & Training for Emergency Medical Technician (EMT) Careers
+How to Get Your Certification for an Emergency Medical Technician (EMT) Career

-EMT training provides the skills and the ability to keep calm in a crisis.
+Getting EMT certification provides the skills and the ability to keep calm in a crisis.

 What you’ll do: You’ll provide on-the-scene, immediate medical care to patients in emergency situations such as automobile accidents or heart attacks.
 You’ll work to stabilize the sick or injured person and then transport them to a medical facility.
 You must know how to assess an emergency scene, control bleeding, apply splints, assist with childbirth, administer oxygen and perform CPR and other basic life support skills.

 Where you’ll work: You’ll work in an ambulance or similar vehicle, hospitals, clinics, and emergency rooms

 Degree you’ll need: High school diploma or GED and a certificate, diploma or associate’s degree from an accredited EMT program